-If you’re like us, you can barely go an hour without receiving an email or seeing a social media post related to the 2019-nCoV infection, a new strain of coronavirus that is responsible for a “deadly outbreak” in China that has spread across the globe.
-Images of people wearing masks in New York City or news about travel restrictions to China have likely flooded your digital inbox.
+If you’re like us, you can barely go an hour without receiving an email or seeing a social media post related to the COVID-19 infection, a new strain of coronavirus that is responsible for a “deadly outbreak” in China that has spread across the globe.
+Images of people wearing masks in New York City, news about travel restrictions to CDC Warning Level 3 areas and school and other business closures have likely flooded your digital inbox.
 But what do you need to know?
 Are you at risk?

 What we know*

-- More than 45,000 people have been infected worldwide.
+- More than 714,319 people have recovered from the virus

 What is coronavirus?